influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/cluster-stats-dashboard.md

 ### Description

-Returns the number of queries executed per minute.
+Displays the number of queries executed per minute.

 ### Queries